adamcooke/procodile/README.md

 To stop your proceses, just run the `procodile stop` command.
 This will send a `TERM` signal to each of your applications.

 ```
-procodile stop -r path/to/your/app
+$ procodile stop
-# Stopping web.1 (PID: 86780)
-# Stopping worker,1 (PID: 86781)
-# Stopping cron.1 (PID: 86782)
 ```

 #### Stopping only certain processes

-If you only wish to stop a certain process or type of process you can pass the `-p` option with a list of process types or names.
+If you only wish to stop a certain process or type of process you can pass the `--processes` option with a list of process types or names.
 In this example, it will stop `web.3` and all worker processes.

 ```
-procodile stop -p web.3,worker
+$ procodile stop --processes web.3,worker
-# Stopping web.3 (PID: 86780)
-# Stopping worker.1 (PID: 86781)
-# Stopping worker.2 (PID: 86782)
 ```

 #### Additional options for stop